Better Ways to Treat Gallbladder Symptoms

 Laparo-Endoscopic Single Site (LESS) “Scarless” Cholecystectomy

 In general, LESS cholecystectomy is the same surgery as laparoscopic cholecystectomy.
 However, the entire operation is performed through just one incision in the belly button.
 This approach results in a fast recovery and less pain, and because the incision is hidden by the belly button, there is no visible scar.
-The surgeons at AdventHealth Digestive Institute Tampa helped pioneer this approach, which began to become more widely used in the late 2000s.
+The surgeons at AdventHealth Digestive Health Institute helped pioneer this approach, which began to become more widely used in the late 2000s.

 To view actual footage of this surgical procedure, please visit the PROCEDURE VIDEOS.